 As soon as we got there, we stopped at a nice café, close to the hostel we were staying at for the night.
 The name of the place is Creekside Cafe, and has one of the best “cinnamon rolls” I’ve ever had.
 By the side of the cafe, there is a river (Carlo Creek), which is a nice place to relax and enjoy the beautiful view.

 After we got something to eat, we started our adventure in Denali, going hike on a trail that´s right at the entrance of the park.
 We chose the Triple Lakes Trail, with the entrance next to the Alaska Highway 3.
 To get access to the trail, we had to cross the Alaska Railroad.
 The duration for the hiking is approximately 5 hours, but, we just went to the second lake.
-You can have more information for hiking in Denali here.
+You can have more information about hiking in Denali here.

-After two hours of hiking, we went back to check in at the hostel and change clothes for the next adventure.
+After two hours of hiking, we went back to check-in at the hostel and change clothes for the next adventure.
 We stayed at Denali Mountain Morning Hostel (you can check the website here) I simply loved the view from the hostel and everything about the location.
 To add a bit more excitement to the trip, we decided to stay in a tent, avoiding the comfy cabins, private rooms or regular dormitories.
-We had a two-man tent and got lucky with a spot right by Carlo Creek, where we could enjoy spectacular mountains views.
+We had a two-man tent and got lucky with a spot right by Carlo Creek, where we could enjoy spectacular mountain views.
 The facilities they have are great as well (you can use the kitchen, shared bathrooms and lounge area).
 They also have a parking area, if you go by car.

 Next was one of the best adventures I´ve ever had…whitewater RAFTING!
 I bought my ticket in advance at Denali Outdoor Center (you can check the website here).
 We picked one of the most popular whitewater river trips in Alaska, with two hours of action-packed paddling.
 The name of the tour is Canyon Run (Paddle Raft), and it cost $92.00 US.
 I was very scared beforehand because I don´t know how to swim.
 However, after I got in the boat, my feelings changed and I got so excited to have that amazing adventure in the cold waters of Nenama River.
-They recommend you wear two layers of clothing and provide a special dry suit
+They recommend you wear two layers of clothing and provide a special drysuit.

 I jumped in the cold water of Nenana River (They stopped the boat in a safe area).
 It´s was a truly amazing experience that I definitely recommend.
 Afterwards, we went back to warm up around the fire next to our tent.
-It was a long day in Alaska, and the 20 hours daylight was great to enjoy every single minute until midnight.
+It was a long day in Alaska, and the 20 hours of daylight was great to enjoy every single minute until midnight.

 I had such a great night listening to the soothing sound of the river next to the tent.
 I have to confess, it was a bit uncomfortable to sleep in a tent, but when you are in Alaska, this is another must.